History of Ivanka Trump in Timeline

 In November 2016, Ivanka Trump and her husband made a pilgrimage to the grave of the Lubavitcher Rebbe, a popular prayer site, shortly before her father's election victory.

-At the 2016 Republican National Convention, Ivanka Trump described her political views, stating that she did not consider herself categorically Republican or Democrat.
+At the 2016 Republican National Convention, Ivanka Trump said of her political views: "Like many of my fellow millennials, I do not consider myself categorically Republican or Democrat."

 2016: Speech at Republican National Convention

-In 2016, Ivanka Trump introduced her father at the Republican National Convention (RNC) in July, giving a well-received speech.
+In 2016, Ivanka Trump introduced her father at the Republican National Convention (RNC) and gave a speech immediately before his own speech.
+George Harrison's song "Here Comes the Sun" was used as her entrance music.

 2016: Opening of Luxury Hotel